Ballyfermot: History

-The nineteenth century newspaper publisher and writer Joseph Sheridan Le Fanu, proprietor of the Dublin Evening Mail lived in nearby Chapelizod when not in residence his city townhouse at Merrion Square.
+The nineteenth century newspaper publisher and writer Joseph Sheridan Le Fanu, proprietor of the Dublin Evening Mail, lived in nearby Chapelizod when not in residence his city townhouse at Merrion Square.
 Ballyfermot and Chapelizod feature in his novel The House by the Churchyard and some of his other works.
 This large Georgian house still adjoins Church Lane next to St. Laurence's parish churchyard in Chapelizod.
 The eighteenth-century church, alongside the original medieval bell tower, is still in use.
 It serves the united parish of Ballyfermot, Palmerstown, and Chapelizod in the Church of Ireland.
 Le Fanu Road is named after him, as is Le Fanu Park, referred to locally as The Lawns.
 Le Fanu was a mentor of the writer Bram Stoker author of Dracula, who did the theatre reviews for his newspaper The Dublin Evening Mail.

 A short distance from the castle site at the south-east end of Le Fanu Park is a mound which covers the ruins and churchyard of the rectory church of St Laurence.
 It is believed to have roots in Celtic Christianity, perhaps a minor branch of the Tallaght Maelruain or Kilnamanagh monasteries.
-It was connected to the Knights of St John of Jerusalem at Kilmainham in the thirteenth century.
-The churchyard ruins survived into the nineteen sixties.
-This church served Ballyfermot and the surrounding townlands into the late seventeenth century.
+It was connected to the Knights of St John of Jerusalem at Kilmainham in the 13th century.
+The churchyard ruins survived into the 1960s.
+This church served Ballyfermot and the surrounding townlands into the late 17th century.

-Among the local people buried here are members of the Newcomen and Barnewall families.
-Sir Robert Newcomen who died in 1629 and his son Sir Beverley Newcomen, Admiral of Ireland, who died in 1637 while taking soundings at Waterford harbour were buried here.
-His mother Elizabeth (Barnewall of Drimnagh Castle) who died in 1643 is buried as is his widow Margaret (Usher of Donnybrook Castle).
-She subsequently married Sir Hubert Adrian-Verveer.
-The Newcomens, Barons of Newcastle Lyons were influential in Irish governance, military and legal circles.
-They resided at Ballyfermot Castle.
-This noble family intermarried with the Barnwalls of Drimnagh, the Plunketts of Malahide and the St Lawrences of Howth.
-MPs for the Westmeath constituency of Kilbeggan, they also married into the Fitzgeralds of Maynooth, and the Nugents, Husseys, Tuites and Nagles of East and West Meath.